 Your photos don’t have to be matchy, matchy, but you definitely don’t want anything in them to clash with your brand.
-For example if I was wearing a bright red top in my photos, or a blue scarf it would totally clash with my brand which is all boho vibes and warm earthy tones.
+For example if I was wearing a lime green top in my photos, or a blue scarf it would totally clash with my brand which is more warm toned.

 Hop on Pinterest and create a board for your photoshoot and then pin any inspiration for the shoot to it.
 Think about pinning examples of images with the exact poses you might want to be in or the exact set ups as well as other images that inspire more of the look and feel.
 You can also create a section in your board to pin outfit options and props as well.

 The clothes and accessories you wear as well as any props in your image can really make or break a shoot so make sure you really consider them in advance.
 Try on different options and take selfies if you find that’s useful in choosing the right outfit.
 Chat to your photographer and get their feedback and ideas too.
 You’ll probably want 3-5 different outfits for a shoot so you can get some variety.

 When it comes to props, think again about that story you want your images to tell.
 Perhaps its food items, crockery, plants, flowers, notebooks, pens, glasses, throws, a laptop, candles etc. You don’t have to buy everything new, see what you can lend from friends and family too.

 It might also be worth asking your photographer to take some photographs of your prop set up – like some flat lays or still life type shots to complement the images with you in them.
 This can often be helpful to add some variety to your website and social media and so you don’t feel like every single image has you in!